webstack-builders/webstackbuilders.com/web/README.md

 The default Gatsby Babel configuration is over-ridden to allow for the decorators proposal and browser targeting.

+## `studio/tsconfig.json`

+This file is used by Sanity's babel and webpack pipeline to configure TypeScript.

 ## `web/tsconfig.json`

 This file is included for NPM to use when running ESLint from the command line.
 It is *not* used by Gatsby's toolchain.